Scholarships & Awards

 • Penny Evans Memorial Scholarship

-• For EGA members for an embroidery related class, study project, or similar education offering by EGA, The Royal School of Needlework, or the City and Guilds of London Institute, in the U.S. or the U.K.
+• For EGA members for an embroidery related class, study project, or similar education offering by EGA, The Royal School of Needlework, the Japanese Embroidery Center or the City and Guilds of London Institute, in the U.S. or the U.K.

 • Awarded by the Scholarship Review Committee